-HOW OUR SPORTS PREMIUM FUND WAS SPENT IN THE YEAR 2019-2020 AND THE IMPACT IT HAS HAD
+HOW OUR SPORTS PREMIUM FUND WAS SPENT IN THE YEAR 2021-2022 AND THE IMPACT IT HAS HAD.

-During this year, we have used part of our sports premium grant to appoint a ‘Sports, Health and Wellbeing Lead’ He began with us in March, working 17 hours per week to support and help to deliver our three areas and actions:
+During this year, we have used part of our sports premium grant to employ a ‘Sports, Health and Wellbeing Lead’ working with us on two days, he helps to support and help to deliver our three areas and actions:

 1. Raising profile of PE

 2. To ensure that we have appropriate resources to enable good quality teaching and learning